vikingJason/5eVaultMain/content/4. World/NPCs/Brother Varras.md

 ## **Traits**

 > [!recite|txt-Center] **Physical Description**
-> Brother Vallas is tall and gaunt, with pallid skin that seems to shimmer faintly in the moonlight.
+> Brother Varras is tall and gaunt, with pallid skin that seems to shimmer faintly in the moonlight.
 His silver hair flows like liquid light, always framing his soft, welcoming face.
 His eyes, seemingly kind, have irises that faintly glow an unnatural violet when under direct moonlight.
 Around his neck is a crescent moon amulet, marked with subtle but warped runes of Kalistyr’s power.

 > [!recite|title-Centre] **Mannerisms**
-> Brother Vallas speaks in measured, honeyed tones, often quoting hymns to Sehanine.
+> Brother Varras speaks in measured, honeyed tones, often quoting hymns to Sehanine.
 He gazes deeply into people’s eyes as if looking into their soul.
 When angered or cornered, his voice deepens unnaturally, and his language subtly shifts to ominous phrases.
 > > [!quote] ***"Child of the night, do not fear.
 Your dreams are safe within Sehanine’s embrace… though the shadows may seek to test your faith."***

 <br>